mjfrigaard/katacoda-scenarios/03-effective-storytelling/step4.md

 *Together, these two values can give us the interquartile range (IQR), which is the difference between the third and first quartiles*

 - the standard deviation (as `sd`), a measure of each variable's disbursement.
-*The standard deviation describes how far a variable's values are spread out from their mean*
+*The standard deviation describes how far a variable's values are spread out around their mean*

 Below we use `skimr::focus()` and `skimr::yank()` to view the missing, mean, standard deviation, minimum, maximum, and a small histogram for the numeric variables in the `People` dataset: